Large sample scaling analysis of the Zig-Zag algorithm for Bayesian inference: Discussion

 The asymptotic behaviour of both ZZ-SS and ZZ-CV depends on the choice of the batch size $m$.
 Theoretically, large batch size $m$ implies faster convergence and better mixing.
 In practice, larger $m$ also means additional costs.
 We show that it is optimal to choose batch size $m = 1$ in terms of total algorithmic complexity.
 Secondly, we assume that the subsamples are drawn randomly without replacement.
 As a result, we can invoke the law of large numbers for $U$-statistics to obtain our limit results.
 There is no added generality in the results in allowing sampling with replacement.
 The switching rates then resemble $V-$statistics of order $m$ which can be expressed explicitly as a combination of $U$-statistics and the strong law of large numbers still hold \citep{lee2019u}.
 In practice, however, it is better to do sampling without replacement as it leads to a smaller variance during the implementation.

-In this paper, we have limited ourselves to the analysis of the underlying PDMP to study the algorithmic complexity of Zig-Zag algorithms.
-However, in practice, this further depends on the computational bounds used in Poisson thinning.
+In this paper, we have limited ourselves to analysis of the underlying PDMP to study the overall complexity of Zig-Zag algorithms.
+In practice, however, the total cost of the algorithm also depends on the computational bounds used for Poisson thinning.
 These computational bounds determine the number of proposed switches in the algorithm and directly affect the total complexity of the sampler.
-Consider for example the Logistic regression model from Section \ref{sec:examples}.
-When the weight distribution $Q$ is (sub-)Gaussian, the computational bounds scale as $O(n\sqrt{\log n})$ for ZZ-SS and $O(n\log n)$ for canonical Zig-Zag and ZZ-CV \cite{bierkens2019supp}.
-The total complexity in stationarity then scales as $O(n^{3/2}\log n)$ for canonical Zig-Zag, $O(n\sqrt{\log n})$ for ZZ-SS, and $O(n^{1/2}\log n)$ for ZZ-CV.
-On the other hand, when $Q$ is supported on a bounded set, the complexity in stationarity scales as $O(n^{3/2})$ for canonical Zig-Zag, $O(n)$ for ZZ-SS, and $O(n^{1/2})$ for ZZ-CV.
-In general, the magnitude of the tightest computational bounds will depend, in addition to the sub-sampling scheme, on the true data-generating distribution and the chosen model.
+In general, sub-sampling will lead to increased computational bounds as exemplified in Section \ref{sec:cost}.
+We see the identification of tight and feasible computational bounds as an important direction of further research.

 The dynamics of a Zig-Zag process only depend on the switching rates and the relationship between switching rates in opposite directions.
 To obtain our results in this paper, we only rely on the fact that switching rates are sufficiently smooth and they grow to infinity at a certain rate.
 Although, in this setting, it is a consequence of posterior contraction, similar results as in Sections \ref{sec:transient} and \ref{sec:stationary} can be obtained more generally for PDMPs with growing event rates.
 Such results can be used to compare different PDMP samplers such as the Bouncy particle sampler \cite{bouchard2018bouncy} or the Coordinate sampler \cite{wu2020coordinate}, and to provide further guidance to practitioners.
 Thus, we envision the extension of our results to other PDMP methods as important future work.